cslant/telegram-git-notifier-app/README.md

   <img alt="Github ping event notification" src="https://github.com/lbiltech/telegram-git-notifier-app/assets/35853002/66b7fffa-d2fa-41f6-8caa-3c1ab96b63be" />
 </p>

-## 📌 Add webhook on your GitLab repository to receive notifications
+## 📌 Add a webhook on your GitLab repository to receive notifications

 1. Go to your repository settings.
 2. Go to the `Webhooks` section.